Why a Packing Order Matters

 - Loft, attic, or under-stairs storage

-- Spare bedrooms that are not in active use
+- Spare bedrooms you’re not sleeping in

 - Garage or shed contents

-- Books, photo albums, and DVDs
+- Books, photo albums, DVDs

 Packing these early removes roughly a third of the total volume in most properties and leaves the remaining work more manageable.